George-RG/N-Piece-Puzzle/README.md

 - Choose the state with the highest evaluation and set it as current

 ## The graphical enviroment
 For the graphics the program uses a library called [Raylib](https://www.raylib.com/).
-The program can adapt to any board size since it creates alla the not-repeating sprites in real time.
+The program can adapt to any board size since it creates all the not-repeating sprites in real time.

 ## Installation and Running

-- Intall the program by compiling the source code
+- Install the program by compiling the source code
     1. Download the source files and navigate to the downloaded folder.
     2. Make sure make is instaled.
-    3. Type make in the downloaded folder.
+    3. Type `make` in the downloaded folder.

+> Thanks to [Mitsos](https://github.com/Jimminer) the program can now be compiled for windows and linux through wsl.
+All you have to do to compile for windows is add `MY_OS=win` to the make command.

 - Run the program
-    1. Type ./game "Edge" where the edge is the edge of the board.
+    1. Type `./game "Edge"` where the edge is the edge of the board.
     2. Type row by row the numbers of the tiles in the starting board.
     3. Choose Auto or Manual progression